-Cement block construction examples from the Multiplex Manufacturing Company of Toledo, Ohio, in 1905 aggregate produces mortar for masonry, or with sand and gravel, produces concrete.
-Concrete is the most widely used material in existence and is behind only water as the planet's most-consumed resource.
-[2]
+Cement block construction examples from the Multiplex Manufacturing Company of Toledo, Ohio, in 1905 A cement is a binder, a chemical substance used for construction that sets, hardens, and adheres to other materials to bind them together.
+Cement is seldom used on its own, but rather to bind sand and gravel (aggregate) together.
+Cement mixed with fine aggregate produces mortar for masonry, or with sand and gravel, produces concrete.
+Concrete is the most widely used material in existence and is behind only water as the planet's most-consumed resource.[]